s4ke/Master-Thesis/src/md/026-parallelHaskells.md

 which evaluates to normal form.
 Other strategies like e.g. evaluation to weak head normal form are available as well.
 It also allows for custom `Strategy` implementations to be used.
-Fig. \ref{fig:parEvalNMulticoreImg} shows a visual representation of this code.
+Figure \ref{fig:parEvalNMulticoreImg} shows a visual representation of this code.

 ![`parEvalN` (GpH).](src/img/parEvalNMulticoreImg.pdf){#fig:parEvalNMulticoreImg}